 “Allie is an amazing, raw, honest and engaging speaker.
 She is an incredibly inspiring person that has achieved unbelievable things, and is able to speak about them in a captivating way.
 Our audience loved her”

-- Mike Seamen - Director, The National Running Show
+- Mike Seaman - Director, The National Running Show

 I really like doing a talk

-I have a slight problem with the word “inspirational” but sadly for me, (and I don’t want to sound like a twat here) it gets bandied about a lot when it comes to the talks I’ve done.
+I have a slight problem with the word “inspirational” but (and I don’t want to sound like a twat here) it gets bandied about a lot when it comes to the talks I’ve done.
 I suppose that means I must be doing them right?
 My thing about talks is that there is a lot of BS spouted by people who stand up and yap about the power of running, endurance sport and their adventures and then try and sell you a book or some kind of weird diet or training scheme that will change your life.
 I am different.
 I believe that you should be completely honest.
 I believe that authenticity is key.
-I don’t have anything to sell.
-But I do have wealth of real experience when it comes to running, mental health, and some pretty awesome, sometimes funny stories.
+I don’t have anything to sell, but I do have some stories to tell.
+I have wealth of real experience when it comes to running, mental health, and some pretty awesome, sometimes funny stories.
 Also I like wearing those head mics.
-They make me feel like a popstar.
+They make me feel like Madonna.

 Testimonials and feedback (cringe)